Policy: Higher degree by research - candidature

 Candidates have ultimate responsibility for their candidature.
 The university does however have responsibility for supporting candidates throughout their time with the university, through the provision of appropriate supervision and resources.
 This document outlines the responsibilities of candidates within that framework.

-- ANU is committed to the highest standards of excellence in research training of HDR students.
-Underpinning this commitment are the principles of:
+- ANU is committed to the highest standards of excellence in research training of HDR candidates.
+Underpinning this is a commitment to the ANU values and the principles of:

 - Distinction in research, scholarship and teaching.